junxit/us-congress-bills-116/metadata.md

 - 2020-11-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-292.
 - 2020-11-16 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-292.
 - 2020-11-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 585.
+- 2020-12-19 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7852-7853; text: CR S7852-7853)
+- 2020-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.